 Why this is better for you:

 The conventional apple sponge is filled with refined sugar and white flour which depletes your essential nutrients.
 Nutrients needed for supporting your immune system so that its neither underactive (infections) nor over-active (autoimmune conditions e.g. hypothyroidism, arthritis).
 Nutrients like zinc, vitamin C, B vitamins and magnesium are important for a healthy digestive system, skin and immunity.
-We all have different suseptabilities.
+We all have different susceptibilities.
 In me a magnesium deficiency brought about by a refined diet might show as anxiety or insomnia.
 But in you it might manifest as frequent infections.
 Magnesium is important for hundreds of biochemical reactions in your body.